OctopusDeploy/docs/docs/deployment-examples/custom-scripts/script-modules.md

 position: 120
 ---

-Script modules allow users to create collections of langauge specific functions that can on be used in deployment processes across multiple projects.
+Script modules allow users to create collections of langauge specific functions that can be used in deployment processes across multiple projects.

 ## Creating a Script Module {#ScriptModules-CreatingaScriptmodule}